critterandguitari/ETC_Manual/manual.md

 If you need more USB ports, you could connect a hub to one of these ports.
-That hub and any other devices you connect should be class compliant, meaning that is doesn’t require a special software driver to be installed.
+That hub and any other devices you connect should be class compliant, meaning that it doesn’t require a special software driver to be installed.
 This will help to ensure compatibility with ETC.

 An Epilogue on Basic Controls

 Note that we aren’t discussing how to produce certain types of images or effects.
-While the controls offered by ETC are always the same, each mode is unique its own right and can be used in ways that even we can’t imagine.
+While the controls offered by ETC are generally similar, each mode is unique its own right and can be used in ways that even we can’t imagine.
 Do consult the [factory modes reference](factory-modes-reference.html) for a sense of the included